2 Days in Warsaw

 ul.
 Agrykoli 1

-The vast park surrounding the summer residence of the last Polish king, Stanisław August Poniatowski, is where Varsovians like to go for longer walks.
+The vast garden surrounding the summer residence of the last Polish king, Stanisław August Poniatowski, is where Varsovians like to go for longer walks.
 The park is home to a winter garden, an amphitheatre, and even a Chinese garden.
-The biggest attraction, however, is the park’s permanent residents: the squirrels and peacocks.
+The biggest attraction, however, is the garden’s permanent residents: the squirrels and peacocks.
 Another site worth seeing is the classicistic Palace on the Isle with its enchanting interior design and gallery of paintings.
+More…

 ul.
 Anielewicza 6